-Interaction of parecoxib with warfarin or similar agents: See section 4.4.
+Interaction of parecoxib with warfarin or similar agents: See section 4.4 Special warnings and precautions for use.

 Fluconazole and ketoconazole: Co-administration of fluconazole, a CYP2C9 inhibitor, and ketoconazole, a CYP3A4 inhibitor, enhanced the AUC of valdecoxib by 62% and 38%, respectively.
 When parecoxib is co-administered with fluconazole, the lowest recommended dose of parecoxib should be used.
-No dosage adjustment is necessary when parecoxib is co-administered with ketoconazole (see section 4.2).
+No dosage adjustment is necessary when parecoxib is co-administered with ketoconazole (see section 4.2 Posology and method of administration).